intrastella/intrastella.github.io/_posts/2023-7-22-article_VAE.md

 <br/>

-The g^rep term is nothing else then the reparameterized expectation just writen out as an integral.
+The $g^{rep}$ term is nothing else then the reparameterized expectation just writen out as an integral.
 By some restructuring of our objective we can derive them as a sum:

 <br/>